Samarjeetkumarsingh/website/index.md

 **I'm a materials engineer who loves memes and learning.
 I document my experiences and insights on topics such as the education system, examination strategies, mathematics, and the process of learning through my personal journey.**

 Welcome to my personal website!
 I'm the founder of [**TestUrSelf**](https://www.testurself.in){:target="_blank"}, an online platform dedicated to helping students prepare for the GATE exam.
 My journey has been one of resilience and determination, stemming from a humble background.
-Despite limited resources, I successfully cleared the IIT-JEE and achieved an impressive All India Rank of 7 in Metallurgical Engineering in the GATE exam.
+Despite limited resources, I successfully cleared the IIT-JEE and achieved an impressive **All India Rank of 7** in Metallurgical Engineering in the GATE 2016 exam.

 Although I faced personal challenges that led me to leave IIIT-Allahabad, I persevered and completed my B.Tech in Metallurgical Engineering.
 During my studies, I authored a book on the subject, which was later published while I pursued my Masters at IISc Bangalore.